 A CIDOC CRM harmonized extension should be declared 'official' by the SIG when it is mature, in the sense of verification of its ontological commitment in a cross-disciplinary dialogue, and is harmonized with an explicit version of CRMbase, plus the necessary extensions it has a conceptual overlap with.

-CRM-SIG maintains their compatibility with the lastest versions of CRMbase, and implementations in important KR language encodings, in cooperation with other teams.
+CRM-SIG maintains their compatibility with the latest versions of CRMbase, and implementations in important KR language encodings, in cooperation with other teams.

 Given the limited resources of CRM-SIG and the ambition to provide a set of models that is robust in the long term and highly backwards compatible after revisions, the following principles guide the development process: